God's Perfect Plan

 A Seemingly Unrelated Event: (And a whole separate story, see below) While on the road we bought our first new guitar since 1969, in fact two new guitars, an amazingly wonderful sounding but inexpensive new twelve string and an extremely expensive, top of the line Taylor Liberty Tree guitar because (my wife said) "it was beautiful."
 It is a piece of American history and it was the only time in our lives before or since that we could afford such an extravagance.
 These were the first truly fine, professional instruments I had ever owned and they were a joy to play.
 They inspired me to play more often, practice harder, learn more and improve my playing dramatically.
 Now at the risk of sounding perhaps enamored with material possession, I am convinced that God led me to those two instruments (at a music store in Wilmington, Delaware of all places) as part of His training for me to become a better musician and give me confidence in His musical gifts for leading worship and praise.

-A Propitious Move: In 2003 we ended up in Upstate South Carolina where I finally landed a full time job.
+A Propitious Move: In 2003 we found ourselves in Upstate South Carolina.
 We began looking for a Church to attend and believe me, here in the Bible Belt there are more churches than gas stations and we had no shortage of denominations to choose from.
-On Christmas Eve, of 2003, my ever patient wife suggested that we go to the Christmas vigil mass at a Catholic church she had attended on a previous Sunday.
+On Christmas Eve, of 2003, my ever patient wife suggested that we go to the Christmas vigil Mass at a Catholic church she had attended on a previous Sunday.
 It was fifteen miles from our home, much farther than the Baptist church just down the road, but again, I agreed because she is Catholic and this was her desire.

-Without thought or debate, when mass was over, I went to the music director and asked if there was a place for me in the choir.
-I attended practice on the following Thursday night and haven’t sat in the knave for a regular mass since that night in 2003.
+Without thought or debate, when Mass was over, I went to the music director and asked if there was a place for me in the choir.
+I attended practice on the following Thursday night and haven’t sat in the knave for a regular Mass since December of 2003.
+In April of 2004 I finally securd a full time job and we settled in as regulars at St. Mary Magdalene Catholic Church in Simpsonville, SC.

 Another Seemingly Unrelated Event: I began attending blue grass jams around the Upstate and learned to play improvisationally with others.
 (Yes, I learned to play well with others.
 There I said it.)
 One evening I expressed to my wife that I might like to visit churches, retirement homes, shelters and the like and perform gospel music to those who would listen.
 The following Saturday night I was at a local bluegrass jam when a gentleman approached me and said he was the leader of a Gospel trio, who had just lost a member and asked if I had ever considered performing Gospel music.
 Now by this time I was keenly aware that this was not a coincidence and immediately accepted his offer.
 I played with those two for three years, learning the ins and outs of leading worship and praise at churches, homes and shelters around the Upstate.